awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-using-volumes.md

 You can take snapshots of your EBS volume for backup purposes or to use as a baseline when you create another volume\.
 For more information, see [Amazon EBS snapshots](EBSSnapshots.md)\.

-You can get directions for volumes on a Linux instance from [Making a Volume Available for Use on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+You can get directions for volumes on a Linux instance from [Make a volume available for use on Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 You can make an EBS volume available for use using the Disk Management utility and the DiskPart command line tool\.

 **To make an EBS volume available for use using the Disk Management utility**

 1. Log in to your Windows instance using Remote Desktop\.
-For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.
+For more information, see [Connect to your Windows instance](connecting_to_windows_instance.md)\.

 1. Start the Disk Management utility\.
 On the taskbar, open the context \(right\-click\) menu for the Windows logo and choose **Disk Management**\.
 **Note**